 * Socialist leader hints at election by year-end

-* Pressure on government growing after poor EU election result
+* Pressure on government growing after poor EU election

 * Political instability has thwarted reforms